jh1995/KiCad-libs/README.md

 So far the following components have been drawn in KiCad format.

 **NIXIE**
-- symbols have been made generic taking into account the possible presence of decimal point(s), two anode pins, two anodes (still work in progress, but symbols match available footprints)
+Symbols have been made generic taking into account the possible presence of decimal point(s), two anode pins, two anodes (still work in progress, but symbols match available footprints)
 - SK-207 socket footprint for ZM1332/5870S and all equivalents
 - Eurogrid 55702 footprint for ZM1000/ZM1001 and certainly more

+**DEKATRON** (in the Nixie library)
+- Western Electric 6167 and its B13B+3 footprint

 **VFD**
 - IV-3 to be done